Tracks and Trails

 Due to adverse weather, tracks can close or become hazardous at any time.
 Please check before you plan a trip:

-Reopened track
+Reopened tracks

 Matarangi Bluff Scenic Reserve Track has reopened to the public following recent remedial work as part of DOC’s Cyclone Recovery Plan.
 The track had been damaged by a series of slips caused by extreme weather events.
 A new entrance point has been created to future-proof track from slips which may occur.
 DOC has also reinstated its Kauri Hygiene Station and signage, and encourages all visitors to follow kauri hygiene advice to protect taonga trees in the area.